suttacentral/suttacentral/README.md

 4. run `make prepare-host` in order to make some small adjustment on the host machine so that we can run elasticsearch
 5. run `make build-all` in order to build all images
 6. run `make run-dev` to start our services in the development mode.
-7. in order to load the data run `make load_data`.
-It might take a while.

 ## 1.2 Loading the data
 In order to load the data to the db:
 0. If you don't have the data folder yet
  * run `cd server && git clone git@github.com:suttacentral/nextdata.git`
  * Rebuild sc-flasks container `make rebuild-flask`
-1. ensure server is up and run `make load_data`
+1. ensure server is up and run `make load-data`
+2. To index elasticsearch run `make index-elasticsearch`

 ## 1.3 Docs
 API documentation is available at `/api/docs`.